eProsima-Private/AML-Tools/docs/rst/tutorials/parallelize_aml_training_with_aml_ip.rst

             self.test_images = np.array(images)
             return self.test_images, self.test_labels

-This class will be called by the main node load the MNIST dataset.
+This class will be called by the main node to load the MNIST dataset.

 .. _creating_the_aml_training_function: